Charred / Burnt Cladding

 Besides the preservation, the ThermoWood process also causes certain chemical changes in wood.
 Not only does the colour darken but the stability, decay resistance and insulation properties are largely increased after the process is complete.

 The ThermoWood method, brand and logo can only by the used by members of the International ThermoWood Association.

 Samples vary in colour so we recommend that you visit a display or show area where you can really get an understanding of what the boards will look and feel like.
 QTD have their very own unique show areas, why not come and visit us!

 This is only available with the Zeta Clip cladding profile.
 The hidden clip system allows you to display your cladding boards with no visual sight of screws in the boards.

-Simply screw through the face of the board into the sub-frame.
+Simply pre-drill using stainless screws through the face of the board into the sub-frame.

 We recommend 400mm centre to centre joist spacing for a standard area, projects may vary.

 When the timber starts to dry out it loses the moisture quicker through the ends of the timber hence the characteristics of grain checking and opening up.
 Clear wax sealer seals the timber ends and slows down the moisture loss to a more controlled process, thus preventing this cracking.
 This is especially useful because cutting off the damaged ends not only becomes an expensive waste of timber, but may mean the difference between having the right length of timber for your project or it being several centimetres too short.